In planta jet injection: Efficient genetic engineering of resilient crops

 With our approach, we aim to generate affordable, high-throughput devices that enable fast and efficient transformation of crops.
 Thus, our scalable approach is compatible with mass production.

-This, in turn, will open the market for transgenic plants for newcomers, leading to more innovation and competition that will drive food costs for the consumers and varied products.
+This, in turn, will open the market for transgenic plants for newcomers, leading to more innovation and competition that will drive food costs for consumers and provide varied products.

 Financiële details & Tijdlijn